SimonGhost1012/ToolBox/README.md

 # 💬 Support
 If You Need Help Or Have Any Questions, Feel Free To Open An Issue On GitHub Or Join My [Discord Server](https://discord.gg/UHkBSPBpzz) For Assistance.

+# 🙏 Thank You!
+Thanks For Checking Out Toolbox!
+If You Have Any Feedback Or Suggestions, Feel Free To Contact Me Via My [Discord Server](https://discord.gg/UHkBSPBpzz).

 # 🖼 Screenshots

 ![image](https://github.com/user-attachments/assets/bded4d0f-63a3-44ae-ad96-ea237411b33d)